Asus ZenFone 8 and ZenFone 8 Flip, so are the new Asus terminals | Technology

 It is the ZenFone family that interests us today, because now has two new members: ZenFone 8 and ZenFone 8 Flip.
 We already saw the decision to launch two models in the last generation, only this time the rotating camera is only in the one with the “Flip” tag.

-This movement allows there to be a certain differentiation in the models and that one is not the advanced version of the other, but, at the same time, it also implies that now one has a more striking and differential element.
-Of course, both have height specifications and a multimedia section that, on paper, looks like a category.
+This movement allows for a certain differentiation in the models and that one is not the advanced version of the other, but, at the same time, it also implies that now one has a more striking and differential element.
+Yes indeed, both have height specifications and a multimedia section that, on paper, looks like a category.

-The Asus ZenFone 8 has a more contained size and, in part, it is thanks to the size of its screen.
-The 5.9 inches of diagonal mean that the height of the smartphone does not exceed 15 centimeters and that it has a width of 6.8 centimeters.
+The Asus ZenFone 8 has a more contained size And, in part, it’s thanks to the size of its screen.
+The 5.9 inches diagonal They make the height of the smartphone not exceed 15 centimeters and that it has a width of 6.8 centimeters.
 Of course, the size of the panel is not the only interesting thing, as it is an AMOLED screen signed by Samsung and with 120 Hz as a refresh rate.

 On the Asus ZenFone 8 Flip there are slight changes to the screen.
 This happens to mount a Samsung AMOLED NanoEdge panel, which does not have any notches.
-In addition, this screen happens to have a refresh rate of 90Hz and grow to 6.67 inches with the same ratio, 20: 9, and a use of the front of 92% according to Asus.
+What’s more, this screen happens to have a refresh rate of 90Hz and grow to 6.67 inches with the same ratio, 20: 9, and an utilization of the front of 92% according to Asus.

-The cameras also change because in the ZenFone 8 we find a 12-megapixel front camera integrated into the front and two rear cameras: the main one has a 64-megapixel Sony sensor with F1.8 aperture and optical stabilization, the secondary one is also a 12 megapixel Sony sensor, the aperture is F2.2 and the functionality is wide angle, although it can also be used as a macro lens.
+The cameras also change then In the ZenFone 8 we find a 12 megapixel front camera integrated into the front and two rear cameras: the main one has a 64 megapixel Sony sensor with F1.8 aperture and optical stabilization, the secondary one is also a 12 megapixel Sony sensor, the aperture is F2.2 and the functionality is wide angle, although it can also be used as a macro lens.

-In the ZenFone 8 Flip the rear cameras are also the front ones thanks to the rotation system, the arrangement is as follows: the main one has a Sony sensor of 64 megapixels with F1.8 aperture and optical stabilization, secondary is also a Sony sensor of 12 megapixels, the aperture is F2.2 and the functionality is wide angle, although it can also be used as a macro lens and the third is an 8 megapixel zoom with three optical magnifications.
+In the ZenFone 8 Flip the rear cameras are also the front ones thanks to the rotation system, the layout is as follows: main has a 64-megapixel Sony sensor with F1.8 aperture and optical stabilization, secondary is also a 12-megapixel Sony sensor, the aperture is F2.2 and the functionality is wide-angle, although it can also be used as a macro lens and the third is an 8 megapixel zoom with three optical magnifications.

+Both the Asus ZenFone 8 and the ZenFone 8 Flip have prices that depend on the configuration that is chosen.